 Berkeley is home to the renowned Berkeley University with the oldest college campus in the California University area and Lawrence Berkeley National Laboratory.
 If you are a fan of debates during a coffee break, art, history, and literature, Berkeley will be your number one pick.

 It may be the case that you are coming here to go to college, but that doesn’t mean that this city has nothing else to offer you after graduation.
-This town is considered to be one of the most socially liberal communities in the country.
+This town is considered to be one of the most socially liberal communities in the country, which can make moving to another state checklist much easier to create.

 Study at Berkeley University